Science Education Master of Arts

 Please visit www.unco.edu/ship for more information about the insurance plan.

-We are currently accepting applications for this cohort.
-Please contact
+We are currently accepting applications for the Summer 2014 cohort.

 In the online application, you will find this program under the official name: Graduate Interdisciplinary Degree Program Master of Arts: Science Education Emphasis.
 Once you apply to the UNC Graduate School and your application packet is complete, admission to this program is a two-stage process.
 Your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
 A completed application typically takes four to six weeks to process.

 Applicants must also send the following information to the